Johns Hopkins Supplemental Essays

 Zoom in on your passions

-As you write your Johns Hopkins supplemental essays, focus on your passions.
+As you write your Johns Hopkins supplemental essays, don’t worry about choosing the “perfect” moment.
+It’s much more important to choose a moment that truly inspired you or relates to something you are passionate about.
 This is one of the most important factors for successful Johns Hopkins University essays.
 Remember that you will brainstorm, draft, edit, and rewrite your Johns Hopkins supplemental essays many times.
 So, you’ll want to choose a Johns Hopkins essay topic that you won’t get tired of looking at.

 It’s also okay if writing college essays doesn’t come naturally to you.
 Give yourself ample time prior to the Johns Hopkins application deadline to choose a topic and understand how to write a college essay.
 Then, you can dig into writing your Johns Hopkins essay.